dannybauman/30-day-map-challenge-2025/maps/01-points/LANGUAGE-UPDATES.md

 4. **Sound human**: Write like you're telling a colleague, not marketing
 5. **One adjective max**: "clean dark theme" not "gorgeous top-tier stunning dark theme"
 6. **Never say perfect**: Nothing is perfect.
 Use "worked well", "accurate", "clean execution" instead.
 Don't exaggerate or try to live up to perfection.
+7. **Avoid grandiose words**: "breakthrough" → "insight", "key finding", "what worked"
+8. **Use all caps sparingly**: Only when truly needed for emphasis, not for regular text

 ## 🔍 Why This Matters